Trade Overview

 • Agriculture & Agribusiness

-• Value Addition: Grow agro-based industries to create jobs and provide stable markets for farmers.
+• Value Addition: The vision emphasises the growth of agro-based industries to create jobs and provide a ready market for agricultural produce.

 • Mining – Beyond Extraction